 All coaches must be at least 21 years of age as of the beginning of the competition.

-coachs must to be Competition Coach Certified as recognized by Curling Alberta and the Coaching Association of Canada.
+Coaches must to be fully certified under the National Coaching Certification Program (NCCP) to at least Competition Coach as recognized by Curling Alberta and the Coaching Association of Canada..
 Note: this is not a requirement for the AWG Curling Competition.

 All teams are required one (1) coach except in an approved mentor situation.